Firmware updating & flashing problems

 - Uploading different file, but .hex - "Wrong file has been selected for flashing".
 Make sure to unpack the archive with the firmware and select the .hex file for your printer model.

-- Printer is showing up in Device manager, but not among COM devices - If you can find the printer in the device manager, but not as a COM device, follow these steps:
+- The printer is showing up in Device manager, but not among COM devices - If you can find the printer in the device manager, but not as a COM device, follow these steps:

 - Reinstall the drivers from the installation folder: C:\Program Files\Prusa3D\Rambo\dpinstx64.exe (64 bit systems) or C:\Program Files\Prusa3D\Rambo\dpinstx86.exe (32 bit systems)